 This course is a study of the business systems analysis and development processes for information systems in organizations.
 The course is focused on information concepts and methodologies associated with the development of business information systems, and their effective application in solving business problems.
 Students examine the major issues involved in managing information technology within the contemporary business environment and the relationship between organizational structures and information technology.
 Prerequisite: Fulfillment of the Digital Literacy Competency

 This course introduces the fundamentals of computer systems, the role of information processing in the business environment, and provides a basic overview of essential computer software.
 The course also provides an overview of systems development, operating systems and programming, database management, networking, and telecommunications all from a management perspective.

-INF 630 Systems Analysis
+INF 630 Systems Analysis & Design

 This course addresses the business systems analysis function and purpose within organizations.
 Students will learn to elicit, analyze and validate business and user requirements.
 Topics include information systems solutions planning, requirements gathering, logical system diagrams, developing information systems solutions to address business problems, and business information systems analysis methods.